AaltoSciComp/scicomp-docs/help/garage.rst

 In-person garages haven't been held since early 2020 for the obvious reason.
 The online garage above is more frequent and you are more likely to meet the very best person for your topic.
+We can arrange in-person meetups during the garage.

 ..
   General garage (CS Building)